 Low Income Home Energy Assistance Programs:

-Atmos Energy - Sharing the Warmth financial aid will help struggling Louisiana families with paying gas bills.
+Atmos Energy - Sharing the Warmth is a form of financial aid that will help struggling Louisiana families with paying gas bills.
+Read more.

 Beauregard Electric Cooperative, Inc. - Receive assistance in Louisiana from the Share Program.
 This will help pay bills, including utility bills.

 CenterPoint Energy - Receive utility bill assistance and aid with gas bills from the Energy Assistance Program (south Louisiana) and Good Neighbor Fuel Fund (north Louisiana).
 More CenterPoint assistance programs.

 CLECO - Power of Sharing Fund.
 This assistance program aids customer with their energy bills, helps residents purchase fans and blankets, provides weatherization aid, and it will help make minor repairs to cooling and heating units.
 More.

 Entergy Gulf States Utilities, Inc. - They have a senior discount program.
 This program will waive the $6.00 monthly customer charge for any customers who are 65 or older if they meet the income criteria.

 Entergy New Orleans - Handicapped and Elderly Emergency Utility Bill Assistance Fund.
 Entergy provides funding for this electric bill program, which is run by the New Orleans Council on Aging and Total Community Action.
 It is meant to help address the needs of the lower income and/or disadvantaged through direct energy assistance.
 Also, during the month of June, thousands of fans are distributed to customers living in the Entergy service area.

 Entergy LA and Entergy New Orleans - Get energy saving improvements such as insulation, caulking, door strips, refrigerator replacement and other improvements to help lower utility bills.